ilyak93/GAIN-pytorch/README.md

 * [Pytorch](http://pytorch.org/) >= v1.8.1
 * [Tensorboard](https://www.tensorflow.org/tensorboard) >= v2.5.0

+Ensure on PyTorch & NVdidia websites you have the appropriate CUDA drivers and Cudnn version.

 ## Run the script ##

 All you need to do to run the algorithm is the following command